 Although the main objective of this scan is to check for fetal well-being, 3D/4D pictures of the fetal face obtained during the scan provide special joy and feeling of bonding to the parents.

-Further Follow up after Ultrasound
+Follow up After Ultrasound

 If the ultrasound findings are normal